ministryofjustice/laa-secure-document-storage-api/README.md

 ### Github Actions

-We have pipelines configured for linting, unit tests, postman tests, deploying to dev, then a checked deployment to test, then staging, and finally production.
+We have pipelines configured for linting, unit tests, API Tests (Postman and pytest), deploying to dev, then a checked deployment to test, then staging, and finally production.

 ## Correlation IDs